 Germany transposed some of the measures developed by the OECD or provided for by the European Union into domestic law, in particular rules concerning the international exchange of information in tax matters.
 Further, applicable from 2018 onwards, Germany introduced a restriction on the deductibility of royalty payments to related parties in certain cross-border situations where a preferential tax regime is considered harmful.

 Together with numerous other countries, Germany signed the so-called 'Multilateral Instrument' (MLI) at an official signing ceremony on 7 June 2017.
 In November 2020, a Consent Act, which served to transpose the MLI into national law, passed through all its parliamentary procedures.
-Based on this legislation, 13 German DTTs are expected to be modified by the MLI.
+Based on this legislation, 13 German DTTs are expected to be modified by means of the MLI.
 In addition to this 'transposition bill', a further 'implementation bill' (no draft to date) will be necessary in Germany to modify these DTTs.
 Beyond the changes in the DTTs through the MLI, Germany is currently negotiating a number of bilateral agreements to modify other German DTTs or (respectively) has finalised the negotiations.
 These negotiations relate predominantly to selected elements of the MLI.
-So far, bilateral negotiations for an amendment to the DTTs have been finalised with ten countries.
-The amendments of seven of the respective DTTs (the treaties with Cyprus, Denmark, Estonia, Ireland, Finland, Liechtenstein, and the United Kingdom) entered into force in 2021 and are applicable from 2022 onwards.
+So far, bilateral negotiations for an amendment to the DTTs have been finalised with 13 countries.
+The amendment of seven of the respective DTTs (the treaties with Cyprus, Denmark, Estonia, Ireland, Finland, Liechtenstein, and the United Kingdom) entered into force in 2021 and are applicable from 2022 onwards.
 Additionally, the DTT between Singapore and Germany has been amended from 2022 onwards and elements of the MLI have been included.
-Lately, the DTT with the Netherlands entered into force in 2022 and will be applicable from 2023 onwards.
+Lately, the DTTs with the Netherlands and Mauritius entered into force in 2022 and will be applicable from 2023 onwards.